-A typical engine oil change can take anywhere from from 15 to 45 minutes to complete, depending on which option you choose.
+A typical engine oil change can take approximately 15 to 45 minutes to complete, depending on which option you choose.

 When it comes to an oil change service there are several factors to consider both in terms of time as well as costs when it comes to making the best choice.
 In this article, I'll run through each oil change option and explain what's involved in changing the oil yourself.

 Let’s start by exploring the different options available to you from the fastest to the slowest.

-1. Oil Change at a Quick Lube Shop
+1. Oil Change at an Express Service Garage

 Probably the fastest and arguably the most efficient way of doing an oil change is going to a 'Quick Lube Shop'.

 Depending on the franchise, these “express shops” often offer you the option to remain inside the car during the process.

-From beginning to end an oil change in one of these places usually only takes around 15 minutes.
+From beginning to end an oil change at an express oil change shop usually only takes around 15 minutes.

 From a cost perspective, "quick lube" shops are also the cheapest service option available.
 However, they are not always the best option.

 The speedy service offered by express shops is possible thanks to a special machine that literally sucks the engine oil through the dipstick tube.